 - In a small saucepan, combine water, honey, maple syrup, brown sugar, and oil.
 Bring to a boil.

 - Carefully pour the mixture into the large bowl with the oats.
 Stir together to combine well.

 - Spray a large rimmed cookie sheet or jelly roll pan with non-cooking spray.
 Pour the oats onto the pan and bake for 35 minutes, stirring every 10 minutes.

-- Remove from oven and carefully pour the granola back into the large glass bowl.
-Stir in the dried fruit.
+- Remove from oven and stir in the dried fruit.
+Pat down the granola with a spatula to clump together.
 Allow to cool completely.

 Print recipe for Homemade Fruit and Nut Granola.